frictionlessdata/ckanext-datapackage/README.md

 This lightweight CKAN plugin adds a `dataset/<id>/datapackage.json` endpoint to every dataset in the data catalog.
 Read more about the [Data Package Standard](https://datapackage.org/).

+## Requirements

+The extension requires Python 3.8+.
+It is being developed and tested with CKAN 2.10.
+Please fill an issue if it doesn't work as expected with other versions.

 ## Installation

 1. Install the extension: